machito/product-ops/README.md

-# Machito's Guide to Modern Product Management
+# Modern Product Management by Machito
 A collection of product management resources

 ### Design Sprints